swig/swig/Doc/Manual/src/Fortran.md

 Ideally, as was done in [Rouson's implementation of Fortran shared pointers](https://dx.doi.org/10.1109/MCSE.2012.33), we could rely on the `FINAL` operator defined by Fortran 2003 to release the temporary's memory.
-Unfortunately, even 15 years after the standard was ratified, support for `FINAL` is patchy and unreliable.
+Unfortunately, only the very latest compilers (as of 2018, 14 years after the standard was ratified) have full support for the `FINAL`

 Our solution to this limitation is to have the `Foo` proxy class store not only a pointer to the C data but also a state enumeration `self%swigdata%mem` that